thefrikidude/kairo/README.md

 - Node.js 20 or newer
 - pnpm
-- A Gemini or Groq API key
+- A Gemini, Groq, or OpenRouter API key; TypeSafe is optional for Jev
 - macOS for `kairo auth login`; on other systems, use the provider environment variable instead

 ## Development